eitanoid/eitan-dotfiles/README.md

 - Stylua and other formatters
 - Hydra and the whichkey like menu
 - Lualine
-- nvim cmp with latex
+- VimWiki - look into
--
+- nvim tabs